svar-widgets/uploader/readme.md

 npm install wx-svelte-uploader
 ```

-To use the SVAR Core for Svelte 4:
+To use the SVAR Uploader for Svelte 4:

 ```
 npm install wx-svelte-uploader@1.3.0